polterguy/polterguy.github.io/documentation/magic.clone/index.md

 # Magic Clone - Develop Magic locally

-This repository serves one simple purpose; Which is to allow you to rapidly clone and be able to debug all plugins in Magic.

-Clone this repository locally, then run the _"clone.sh"_ file, and wait until it's done - At which point you will find everything needed to run and debug Magic locally within your _"src/"_ folder.
+Clone this repository locally using `git clone https://github.com/polterguy/magic.clone.git`, then run the _"clone.sh"_ file, and wait until it's done - At which point you will find everything needed to run and debug Magic locally within your _"src/"_ folder.
 Whenever you need to pull the repositories again simply execute _"pull.sh"_.
 To debug, and/or run Magic, type the following in a terminal.

 ```bash
 cd src